shot from behind of floating market trader wearing traditional wicker hat with boat full of colourful fruit and veg.

 Hill Tribes and Temples

-Visit indigenous hill tribes and mountain top temples in lush northern Thailand.
+Experience a homestay, visit highland communities and explore mountain top temples in northern Thailand.

 Ko Tapu Island, Thailand 4